nikAleksandr/CIC/README.md

 - customRange - creates a custom set and order of colors IE: ["rgb(255,153,51)", "rgb(49,130,189)", "rgb(7,81,156)"]
 - suppressPrimeInd – suppresses the primary indicator display in the tooltip (and the definition)
 - perCapita - will activate the perCapita button when set to true.
 Can be activated at the dataset level and will be passed to children.
 Can be deactivated for children by passing the value false.
 PerCapita is off for non "level" and "level_np" dataTypes.
+- vintage - remove? maybe add a "month of last update" in the format of a Date object with year and month inputs

+###Legend Properties
+Can be applied at dataset or indicator level.
+Indicator level properties that apply to the legend will override Dataset-level properties.
+- legendTitlePre - defaults to dataset year or the year the data is supposed to reflect.
+When overridden, may contain a span of years, or a vintage year for the dataset.
+Should always be a year value, though in string format.
+Will also appear on the source when the source year is not suppressed.
+- legendTitleMain - defaults to dataset name.
+- legendTitlePost - default off.
+Override may contain an addendum to the dataset, such as ",as of May, 2015".
+- subtitlePre - default off.
+Override if there is a specific year for an indicator separate from the dataset.
+Will turn off legendTitlePre.
+- subtitleMain - defaults to indicator name.
+If the indicator is a profile, this will default to the first companion.
+- subtitlePost - default off. subtitlePost overrides a "unit" property if it is present.